Need a list of stunning snacks to snap that perfect #foodstagram shot? We've got it covered for you.

 The matcha burger, Melbourne

-Melbourne’s Matcha Mylkbar is well acquainted with fame: in 2016, the vegan eatery created the smurf latte, a bright blue drink (pictured above) that went viral.
+Melbourne’s Matcha Mylkbar is well acquainted with fame: in 2016, the vegan eatery created the smurf latte, a bright blue drink that went viral.
 But the most popular item on the menu is actually the bright green matcha burger, says Mylkbar co-founder Mark Filippelli.
 “The burger features a green brioche bun coloured by matcha and a fried ‘chicken’ patty made of garden protein and grain,” he says.
 Despite serving an entirely plant-based menu, the restaurant doesn’t advertise its food as vegan.
 “We don’t serve typical vegan food, and our customers aren't necessarily vegan – they’re just people who enjoy eating tasty things,” Filippelli says.
-Aussie actor Chris Hemsworth is one of them, says Mylkbar’s general manager, Ruby Shine.
+Australian actor Chris Hemsworth is one of them, says Mylkbar’s general manager, Ruby Shine.
 “He has dropped in several times; he and his family get a smorgasbord of items,” Shine says.
 Sounds to us like a good reason to go.

-The chrysanthenum soft serve, Canberra
+Cantonese-inspired soft serve, Canberra

 The blue bowl, Sydney

 Concrete Jungle in Sydney is serving blue bowls for breakfast, and locals are eating them up.
 While the meals at this trendy cafe, in Sydney’s inner-city art precinct, Chippendale, look too good to be healthy, the entire menu is health-conscious – including the blue bowl.
 Blue algae powder is blended with pineapple, banana, coconut yoghurt and a splash of coconut water to create that precise shade of blue, with house-made granola, edible flowers, coconut flakes, crunchy buckwheat, blueberries and freeze-dried raspberries for flavour, colour and satisfying crunch.
-Happily, we can confirm it tastes as good as it looks – a little like bubblegum – and the cafe is just as ’grammable as its food.
+Happily, we can confirm it tastes as good as it looks – a little like bubblegum – and the cafe is just as Instagrammable as its food.
 Picture a light-filled, industrial space dotted with hanging vines and blonde wood and you’re practically there.

 The avocado flower bagel, Brisbane

-Two of Instagram’s great loves – avocado on toast and rainbow bagels – have been fused at Queensland’s NYC Bagel Deli to create a snack that’s almost too pretty to eat.
+Two of Instagram’s great loves – avocado on toast and rainbow bagels – have been fused at Brisbane’s NYC Bagel Deli to create a snack that’s almost too pretty to eat.
 “There’s always a collective sigh at the table when we serve the avocado rose,” NYC Bagel Deli co-owner Eddie Tice says.
 The Feta and Avo Rose, as it’s known, is in essence a fairly simple treat: “It’s an open, toasted bagel with a base of crumbled Danish feta, layered with avocado, dukkah, fresh lime and edible flowers,” Tice says.
 The difference is the delicately sliced avocado, arranged like the petals of a rose: “You need a perfectly ripe avocado to get the right effect,” Tice says.
 He admits he was a little concerned about putting the treat on the menu.
 “They’re labour intensive.
 But people love them.
 And the rainbow bagel is created using natural colours, so it tastes just like a normal bagel.”